10 Common iOS 15 Problems & How to Fix Them

 Downgrade

-If you can’t fix your issue and you can’t wait for the next version of iOS 15, you can try downgrading back to the previous version of iOS.
+If you can’t fix your issue and you can’t wait for the next version of iOS 15, you can try downgrading back to a previous version of iOS.
 This could help improve your phone’s performance.

 If you don’t know how to downgrade an iPhone’s software, take a look at our walkthrough.